10.2 Corrective Action Explained [ISO 9001 Procedure]

 A Preventive Action is pro-active — deals with the problem BEFORE it happens.
 Prevents it.

-A corrective action should be considered as a reactive response to a problem since it is taken when a non-conformance is detected (for example, a customer complaint).
+A formal corrective action report should be considered as a reactive response to a non conformance problem since it is about corrective actions taken when a nonconformance is detected (for example, customer complaints, a customer complaint).

 What is Non-conformance?